jiffy-labs/jiffyscan-docs/blog/2023-05-16-decoding-4337-calldata/index.md

 ## Overview
 ---
-Anyone wishing to build on 4337, first needs to understand the actual data transaction data needed for 4337.
-That's what this post is dedicated to.
+Anyone wishing to build on 4337, first needs to understand the actual data submitted for a 4337 tranasction.
+This post is dedicated to achieve the same.

 The tutorial is basically split in two sections:
 1. Understanding the data fields representing an individual User Operations (UserOp)
 2. Understanding the metadata (bundle) representing the actual on-chain transaction

-### Reference Transaction
+### Sample Reference Transaction

 We will refer to the transaction (aka bundle) **0x7ed2...204** submitted to polygon chain on 15th May.
 We chose this bundle as it has more than 1 userOp and paymasters are used. <br/>
 Explore it on [PolyScan](https://polygonscan.com/tx/0x7ed286f4be6ed5d219054ae38b4fa1071befb26211c235b108472ccaabfee204)